With Obama Gone, Trump Pentagon Resumes Major Egyptian War Game

 The exercise was last held in 2009, as Cairo called off the 2011 event due to the Egyptian revolution that eventually ousted Mubarak, and president Obama halted the follow-on event in 2013 after Egyptian security forces killed hundreds of civilian protesters.

-Obama is widely seen as having given al-Sisi the cold shoulder.
+Obama is widely seen as having given Sisi the cold shoulder.
 But he’d started to roll back some of the penalties imposed on Egypt well before Trump took office.
-In March 2015 he ended the freeze on $1.3 billion in U.S.military aid, resuming the shipment of F-16 fighter planes, Abrams tanks and Harpoon missiles, and other equipment.
+In March 2015, he ended the freeze on $1.3 billion in U.S. military aid, resuming the shipment of F-16 fighter planes, Abrams tanks, Harpoon missiles, and other equipment.

 Photo Credit: MANDEL NGAN/AFP/Getty Images